dhadkara/AWSCerts-prep/database.md

 __Limits__
 - max tables per region __256__
-- size of item collection __10 GB__ max. his limit does not apply to __tables without local secondary indexes__.
+- size of item collection __10 GB__ max.
+This limit does not apply to __tables without local secondary indexes__.
 DynamoDB returns an *ItemCollectionSizeLimitExceededException*, and you won't be able to add more items
 - Reserved capacity purchaes in block of 100 RCUs or/ 100 WCUs
 - The maximum item size in DynamoDB is __400 KB__.
 The cumulative size of attributes per item must fit within the maximum DynamoDB item size (400 KB) as such there is no limit for no. of attributes.